AaltoSciComp/scicomp-docs/rse/units.rst

   higher level than basic IT (see :doc:`/help/garage`).
 * Help with data management, open science, FAIR data - be more competitive for funding and help get value out of your unit's data.
+* You will be able to set priorities for your funding, for example do you focus on a certain strategy, wide variety of projects, high-impact project, etc.

 Benefits to groups: